ncirocco/psio-helper/README.md

 ## Usage

 ### Windows
-For the most basic usage, place the downloaded file in the same folder that your cue/bin files are and execute the program.
+For the most basic use, place the downloaded file in the same folder that your cue/bin files are and execute the program.
 This will create a folder called `output` and place each game in its own folder, merge its bin files, create a CU2 sheet and download the cover image.

-For an advance usage open the power shell in the directory where the PSIOHelper binary is placed and execute the program passing any of the available [commands](https://github.com/ncirocco/psio-helper/blob/master/README.md#commands).
+For an advance use open the power shell in the directory where the PSIOHelper binary is placed and execute the program passing any of the available [commands](https://github.com/ncirocco/psio-helper/blob/master/README.md#commands).

 ### Linux/MacOS
 Open a terminal, navigate to the location where the PSIOHelper binary is placed and execute it passing any of the available [commands](https://github.com/ncirocco/psio-helper/blob/master/README.md#commands).